-ABOUT THE RESTLESS SHELVES PROJECT
+ABOUT RESTLESS SHELVES

 In 2000, I began to make hybrid pieces that allowed for and depend upon a different kind of exchange with my audience.
 Restless Shelves—simultaneously furniture and sculpture—are conjunctive works in which a small carved sculpture is attached to the underside of a shelf.
 I fabricate most of the shelves, but occasionally, I have purchased ready-mades from stores such as Ikea, the populist purveyor of good, cheap design for all.
 I have invited people to select a shelf, install it at home or work, to “use” it, and to photograph it for me in situ.